-Majority of private equity firms only allow accredited investors to invest into their real estate portfolios.
+Majority of private equity firms only allow accredited investors to invest.
 To be an accredited investor in Canada, you need to meet 1 of the following criteria:

 - Your net income before taxes exceeded $200,000 in both of the last two years and you expect to maintain at least the same level of income this year; OR

 - Your net income before taxes, combined with that of a spouse, exceeded $300,000 in both of the last two years and you expect to maintain at least the same level income this year;